tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 Although there is a possible WADL (Web Application Description Language) file that can be used to describe REST APIs, WADL files are rarely used because they don't adequately describe all the resources, parameters, message formats, and other attributes of the REST API.
 (Remember that the REST API is an architectural style, not a standardized protocol.)

 To understand how to interact with a REST API, you have to *read the documentation* for the API.
-Hooray!
 The need to read the docs makes the technical writer's role extremely important with REST APIs.

-Some formal specifications &mdash; for example, such [OpenAPI](pubapis_swagger_intro.html) and [RAML](pubapis_raml.html) &mdash; have been developed to describe REST APIs.
+Some formal specifications &mdash; for example, [OpenAPI](pubapis_swagger_intro.html) and [RAML](pubapis_raml.html) &mdash; have been developed to describe REST APIs.
 When you describe your API using the OpenAPI or RAML specification, tools that can read those specifications (such as [Swagger UI](pubapis_swagger.html) or the [RAML API Console](pubapis_raml.html#apiconsole)) will generate an interactive documentation output.

 The OpenAPI specification document can take the place of the WSDL file that was more common with SOAP.
-Tools like [Swagger UI](pubapis_swagger.html) that read the specification documents are usually interactive (featuring API Consoles or API Explorers) and allow you to try out REST calls and see responses directly in the documentation.
+Tools like [Swagger UI](pubapis_swagger.html) that read the specification documents usually produce interactive documentation (featuring API Consoles or API Explorers) and allow you to try out REST calls and see responses directly in the browser.

 But don't expect the Swagger UI or RAML API Console documentation outputs to include all the details users would need to work with your API.
 For example, these outputs won't include info about [authorization keys](docapis_more_about_authorization.html), details about workflows and interdependencies between endpoints, and so on.
-The Swagger or RAML output usually contains reference documentation only, which typically only accounts for a third or half of the total needed documentation (depending on the API).
+The Swagger or RAML output usually contains reference documentation only, which typically accounts for only a third or half of the total needed documentation (depending on the API).

 Overall, REST APIs are more varied and flexible than SOAP APIs, and you almost always need to read the documentation to understand how to interact with a REST API.
 As you explore REST APIs, you will find that they differ significantly from one to another (especially the format and display of their documentation sites, which we'll look at in [Survey of API doc sites](pubapis_apilist.html)), but they all share the common patterns outlined here.
 At the core of any REST API is a request and response transmitted over the web.